gmullerb/react-reducer-provider/readme/reference.md

 export default SomeReducerProvider
 ```

-When accessing the provider, the `name` is not required:
+When accessing the provider, the `id` is not required:

 ```jsx
   export default function SomeComponent1() {